purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/interview-questions.md

 Cross validation is a concept used to evaluate models’ performances to avoid overfitting.
 It is an easy method to compare the predictive capabilities of models and is best suitable when limited data is available.

+## Question 9

+**What are the types of Machine learning?**

+There are mainly three types of Machine Learning, viz:

+Reinforcement learning: It is about taking the best possible action to maximize reward in a particular scenario.
+It is used by various software and machines to find the best path it should take in a given situation.

+Supervised learning: Using labeled datasets to train algorithms to classify data easily for predicting accurate outcomes.
+Supervised algorithms are those that use labeled data to learn a mapping function from input variables to output variables.

+Unsupervised learning: It uses ML to analyze and cluster unlabeled datasets.
+Unsupervised algorithms learn from unlabeled data and discover hidden patterns and structures in the data.

 ## Reference
 - https://www.turing.com/interview-questions/machine-learning
 - nlp: https://intellipaat.com/blog/interview-question/nlp-interview-questions/